-Groups like Boko Haram, ISIS, al Qaeda, and others seek to exploit Niger’s vulnerabilities so that they can radicalize, recruit, and carry out attacks in the region and beyond.
-This extremist threat was highlighted recently by the tragic ambush of US Special Operations Forces working along the Mali-Niger border.
+In the West African country of Niger, groups like the Islamic State in the Greater Sahara (ISGS), al Qaeda, and Boko Haram seek to exploit vulnerable people in order to continue to radicalize, recruit, and carry out attacks across the region and beyond.
+This extremist threat was highlighted during the tragic October 2017 ambush of US Special Operations Forces and their Niger military counterparts near the Niger-Mali border which killed four Americans and 5 Nigeriens.

-US Army teams are working to stabilize the most vulnerable regions of the country, striving to provide opportunities for progress to take root and thrive.
-In the northwest portion of Agadez, a place that is host to a US airbase aimed at countering terrorism in the region, US teams have focused on the issues local tribes identify as most important: human and animal food security, youth unemployment, and marginalization from the Nigerien government.
+The US Army, State Department, and US Agency for International Development (USAID) are working to stabilize the most vulnerable regions of the country, striving to provide opportunities for progress to take root and thrive.
+In the northwest region of Agadez, host to a US airbase aimed at countering terrorism in the region, US teams have focused on issues local tribes identified as most important: economic opportunity, human and animal food security, youth unemployment, and marginalization from the Nigerien government.
 Without assistance in addressing these challenges, tribal elders warned that tensions and unrest were building.
-In the under-governed spaces of West Africa, that can have disastrous consequences.
+In the under-governed spaces of West Africa, this can have disastrous consequences.

 Hello, I just returned from supporting the annual Cure Salée Festival and associated livestock vaccination campaign in central Niger.
 This is the third year Spirit of America has worked with US Army teams to support the Government of Niger’s Cure Salée-related efforts.
 We first told you about these efforts here.
 This year, Spirit of America … Continued